agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >The most in-demand roles are researchers and managers ...
 >-80k-hours-career-guide

-Rightly so, we have been looking at DS and Management Consulting to light the way forward.
+Rightly so, we have been looking at DS and MC to light the way forward.
 I see myself still leaning towards DS until a day comes when an external evaluator tells me otherwise.
 The Evaluator could be from 80k-hours-career-guide or someone whom I respect.
 DS still seems like the choice with less uncertainty and decent impact as seen in the previous sections.

-I am going to work on the Data science course by Coursera as suggested by 80k-hours-career-guide.
+I am going to work on the DS course by Coursera as suggested by 80k-hours-career-guide.
 Doing the course might be a good start, to obtain quants skills, to do data interpretation and work on business logic which might be useful for MC/MBA later (in case things change in the next 6 months).
 Consulting firms also seem to employ Data Scientists.
-So I would like to start with Data Science and take it from there.
+So I would like to start with DS and take it from there.

 Over the next few months I want to apply to 80k-hours-career-guide for